diegocerretti/NeuralResponseIdentification/README.md

-# neural-response-identification
+# Neural Response Identification
-Identification of neural responses in the visual cortex to visual stimuli
+In progress...